stefan-b-jakobsson/x16-upgrade/README.md

 You can create your own package file with tools included in this project:

 - Type ```make latest``` in the project root folder.
-This command downloads the latest releases for the ROM, the VERA and the SMC, and builds a package of them
+This command downloads the latest releases of the ROM, the VERA and the SMC, and builds a package of them

 - Type ```make package```in the project root folder.
 This opens up a GUI interface that lets you select each of the three firmware files manually, and build a package